theDevSoham/portfolio/README.md

-Perfect!
-Here's the **enhanced README** with a **Demo & Screenshots** section added.
-You can replace the placeholder image URLs with your actual screenshots and GIFs later.

----

 # Portfolio Website

 A modern, responsive portfolio website built with **Next.js 14 (App Router)**, **TypeScript**, **Framer Motion**, and **Cloudinary** for showcasing projects.
 Designed for developers to present projects, blogs, and personal skills in a visually engaging way.